-What is “community relations” and how is it going to help your nonprofit grow?
+What are Community Relations and how do they to help your nonprofit grow?

-Community relations is the means to meet your prospective donors, volunteers, and supporters where they are and build relationships with them.
-No matter your organization size, location, budget, or mission, community relations is an essential component of any communications plan.
+Community Relations are the means to meet your prospective donors, volunteers, and supporters where they are and to build relationships with them.
+No matter your organization size, location, budget, or mission, Community Relations are an essential component of any communications plan.
 You need to reach out to your community to bring them to you!

 Has your organization had a recent conversation about increasing:

-If you answered “Yes!” to any of these, then a community relations plan is a great way to help achieve your goals.
+If you answered YES to any of these, then a community relations plan is a great way to help achieve your goals.
 Now you ask, “How Do I Get Started?”
-Here are the first 5 steps you can implement today to catapult your community outreach efforts into results.
+Here are 5 steps you can implement today to catapult your community outreach efforts into results.

 1. Get Leadership Buy-In

-To successfully create a new plan of action in an organization you need the support of your leadership.
-For each organization this will mean different people.
+To create a successful plan of action you need the support of your leadership.
 If your organization is small, this may be the CEO and/or Board.
-Since a community relations plan involves investing time, energy, and money in outreach efforts, you will ultimately need to engage these leaders in your organization.
-They will support your efforts and ensure the community outreach is a success.
+Since a community relations plan involves investing time, energy, and funds in outreach efforts, you need to engage and activate these leaders.
+Their support will ensure the Community Relations program is a success.

 2. Form a Team